-In the past two years, there have been changes in how CBD is viewed under the law at both the state and federal level.
+In the past several years, there have been changes in how CBD is viewed under the law at both the state and federal levels.
 Below are links to read the text of this legislation.
-The federal bill became law on December 20th, 2018, and the state bill creating Chapters 121 and 122 of the Texas Agriculture Code was signed into law by the governor on June 10th, 2019.
+At the federal level, the 2018 Farm bill went into effect on December 20th, 2018.
+House Bill 1325, the Texas bill that created Chapters 121 and 122 of the Texas Agriculture Code, became effective on June 10th, 2019.